-Vitamin D, called the sunshine vitamin, has many important roles in our bodies.
-Some functions are: aid in the absorption of Calcium to strengthen bones, lower blood pressure, help cellular regulation, and decrease the risk of cancer.
+Fatigue is a frequent state that many people nowadays have to deal with.
+Vitamin D, called the sunshine vitamin, has several significant roles in our bodies.
+Some functions include aid in the absorption of Calcium to strengthen bones, lower blood pressure, help cellular regulation, and decrease the risk of cancer.
 A new study established another function of this powerful vitamin.
 Vitamin D deficiency was common among patients with fatigue in a study published by the North American Journal of Medical Sciences.
 It was also concluded that by bringing Vitamin D to healthy levels, fatigue symptoms could be reduced.
 Today we share with you some of the information of this study that established a direct effect of Vitamin D over fatigue.

 Vitamin D therapy applied to test